compcalc/compcalc.github.io/index.md

 # Computer Calculus Reading Group

-Calculus is a broad subject with a number of applications in both classical and statistical computing.
+Calculus is a broad subject with a number of useful applications in both classical and statistical computing.
 Each week, we will read one or two related papers and hold a short discussion.
 All are welcome to attend.

 ## Schedule